TR-1000/TR-1000.github.io/steam-api-app/README.md

-# Did I buy that?
+# Did I Buy That?
 An app for quickly searching through your Steam library so you don't buy the same game twice.

 ![](https://github.com/TR-1000/TR-1000.github.io/blob/master/steam-api-app/did_i_buy_that.jpg)